is Belle and Bling $5 jewelry a scam

 As we will see in the complaints, this may be the reason this business is performing so badly.

-The pricing of any jewelry fluctuates with metal prices.
+Also the pricing of jewellery fluctuates with metal prices.

 Maybe what they once bought for 50 cents has gone up to $5.00.